MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/vendor-management.md

 The SAP Vendor Management app is part of the SAP Procurement solution.
 It allows you to do several functions in SAP quicker and easier than using SAP GUI.
 You can view, update, and create a vendor.

-This video shows how you can manage your SAP vendor data using the SAP Vendor Management app.
+See how you can manage your SAP vendor data using the SAP Vendor Management app.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RW18F9g]